zenaro147/NeoGB-Printer/README.md

 * Cristofer Cruz: 3D model for the GB Printer shell.
 * Herr_Zatacke: support for the Game Boy Printer Web compatibility.

-Want to discuss with the authors or share your art and projects with people fond of the Game Boy Camera and Pocket Printer ? **Join the Game Boy Camera Club Discord**: https://discord.gg/dKND7cFuqM
+Want to discuss with the authors or share your art and projects with people fond of the Game Boy Camera and Pocket Printer ? [**Join the Game Boy Camera Club Discord**](https://discord.gg/dKND7cFuqM)

 ![credits](/Supplementary_images/credits.png)